pavlikovskiy/teacher-assistant/README.md

 **Teacher's Assistant** is ready to use [here (https://teacher-assistant.vercel.app/)](https://teacher-assistant.vercel.app/).

-Technical stack: TypeScript, NextJS, React, Material UI.
-CI/CD is used to deploy main branch to Vercel's environment.
+Technical stack: TypeScript, Next.js, React, Material UI.
+CI/CD is used to deploy main branch to Vercel's cloud.

 ## How to use